MantejSingh333/Balanced-Student-Groups-Excel/README.md

 # Balanced Student Groups (Excel)

-Developed an Excel-based analysis to group students using performance metrics and communication frequency, creating balanced teams that improve collaboration while anonymizing sensitive data.
+Developed an Excel-based analysis to group students using performance metrics, creating balanced teams that improve collaboration while anonymizing sensitive data.

 ## Overview
-Aggregated individual assignment scores (M1, M2, M3) into a total performance metric and combined it with qualitative communication data (“Often” vs. “Not Often”).
+Aggregated individual assignment scores (A1, A2, A3) into a total performance metric.
 Distributed students across groups to ensure:

 - Even performance levels
-- Equal spread of highly communicative students
 - No group disproportionately strong or weak

 Final outputs included group-level performance totals to verify balance and fairness.